jubayer98/simple-task-management/README.md

 ### Task Management:
 - `POST /tasks` – Add a new task
-- `GET /tasks` – Retrieve all tasks for the logged-in user
+- `GET /tasks` – Retrieve all tasks for the logged-in user (can be added later)
-- `PUT /tasks/:id` – Update task details (title, description, category)
+- `PATCH /tasks/:id` – Update task details (title, description, category)
 - `DELETE /tasks/:id` – Delete a task

 ## Future Improvements